School open days: Eight things to look for

 5. And then ask tough questions

-If the head then takes questions after the big spiel, Sir Michael says parents should not be backwards in coming forwards.
+If the head then takes questions, Sir Michael says parents should not be backwards in coming forwards.

 "Try and get the head to talk about what they're doing to improve attainment and improve progress.